johngodley/redirection/readme.txt

 = 2.1.29 =
 * Fix problem with custom post types auto-redirecting (click on 'groups' and then 'modified posts' and clear any entries for '/' from your list)

+= 2.2 =
+* Add Dutch translation
+* Props to Ben Noordhuis for a patch
+* WordPress 2.9+ only - cleaned up all the old cruft
+* Better new-install process
+* Upgrades from 1.0 of Redirection no longer supported
+* Optimized DB tables